-Enter the max signal and the total dark noise into the calculator to determine the dynamic range of a spectrometer.
+Enter the max (non-saturating) signal and the RMS noise floor (often estimated from repeated dark measurements) into the calculator to determine the dynamic range of a spectrometer.

 Dynamic Range Formula